PennyLaneAI/pennylane-lightning/doc/lightning_qubit/development/add_gate_kernel.rst

 Adding a gate implementation
 ############################

 We discuss how one can add another gate implementation in this document.
-Assume that you want to add a custom ``PauliX`` gate implementation in Pennylane-Lightning.
+Assume that you want to add a custom ``PauliX`` gate implementation in Lightning Qubit.
 In this case, you may first create a file and add a class:

 .. code-block:: cpp